Experts share their tips on how to clean a radiator properly

 'Fill a bucket with warm soapy water and using a sponge, wipe down the outside of the radiator,' says Andrew.
 'Ensure you have a lot of soapy suds on your sponge and ring it out so that it is damp but not dripping.'

-Dry your radiator thoroughly with a microfibre cloth, at Amazon to make sure the metal isn't left to rust.
+Dry your radiator thoroughly with a microfibre cloth like this one at Amazon to make sure the metal isn't left to rust.
 Don't use anything too abrasive as it could leave scratches.

 5. Give your skirting boards a final check

-How do you clean sludge out of a radiator?
+How do you clean the inside of a central heating radiator?

 Get the Ideal Home Newsletter